survivejs/site/posts/18-react-bootstrap-interview.md

 ## What does the future look like for React and front-end in general?
 Can you see any particular trends?

-The future of React is undeniably very bright.
+The future of React is undeniably bright.
 I have full confidence in the core community involved in defining the best practices for building these front-end frameworks and tools.

 ## Who should I interview next?